red/docs/reactivity.md

 Expression | Definition
 ---------- | ----------
-**reactive programming** | A programming paradigm, subset of dataflow programming, relying on events pushing changes.
+**reactive programming** | A programming paradigm, subset of dataflow programming, relying on events "pushing" changes.
 **reaction**	| A block of code which contains one or more reactive expressions.
 **reactive expression** | An expression which references at least one reactive source.
 **reactive relation** | A relation between two or more objects implemented using reactive expression(s).